scalz/MySensors-HW/DCBoosterWithSupervisor/README.md

 # DCBoosterWithSupervisor

 It is a small board with only DCBooster3V and 2V Supervisor for power management.
-It might be used to add functionality in Mysensorsnodes.
-Based on ulpnode idea.
+It can be used to add functionality in Mysensorsnodes.

+still in dev

 TODO :
 - add pin description